The ‘RHONJ’ Cast Rallies Around Teresa Giudice After Husband Joe’s Deportation Appeal Is Denied By ICE

 Although Giudice’s sister-in-law, Melissa Gorga, was also in attendance during Tuesday night’s event, she didn’t speak to Page Six about the denial of Joe’s appeal.

-As the Real Housewives of New Jersey fans well know, Giudice and Gorga have had an up and down relationship with one another and butted heads during the Season 9 reunion earlier this year.
+As the Real Housewives of New Jersey fans well know, Giudice and Gorga have had an up-and-down relationship with one another and butted heads during the Season 9 reunion earlier this year.

 The Real Housewives of New Jersey cast is currently in production on Season 10 of the series, which is expected to return to Bravo TV sometime later this year.